 4 Participating in the research community

 Immersion in the literature.
 Organising research materials and keeping good records.
-Conducting meetings with outside agencies and communicating findings to participants.
+Conducting meetings with outside agencies and communicating findings to participants and peers.

 5 Design and procedure